Auton-Self-Driving/alta/README.md

 Commands:

-srun --gres gpu:1 --pty $SHELL
+srun --gres gpu:1 --pty $SHELL (Skip this if not using SLURM)

 cd $ALTA/agents/tf

 python run_code.py .......

+For more details like thesis document and slides, kindly refer to our webpage (https://sites.google.com/view/rl4ad/)